NREL/EnergyPlus/design/FY2022/NFP-RAT_SPM.md

 This new feature revises modules: SetpointManager.

 ## Changes to the IDD file ##
-A new object called SetpointManager:SystemNodeReset:Temperature, SetpointManager:SystemNodeReset:Humidity, as shown in the Input Description Section, will be added to the idd file.
+A new object called `SetpointManager:SystemNodeReset:Temperature`, `SetpointManager:SystemNodeReset:Humidity`, as shown in the Input Description Section, will be added to the idd file.

 ## Setpoint Manager ##
-This code change adds two new structures called `DefineSysNodeResetTempSetPointManager` and `DefineSysNodeResetHumSetPointManager` to the header file (`SetPointManager.hh`) and the other changes are made to `SetPointManager.cc`.
+This code change adds one new structure called `DefineSysNodeResetSetPointManager` to the header file (`SetPointManager.hh`), the other changes are made to `SetPointManager.cc`.

 The inputs will be grabbed through the `GetSetPointManagerInputData` function, similar with other SetpointManager objects.
 The following are the cases that the error gets produced: (1) when the invalid control variable is inputted, (2) the maximum temperature or humidity ratio setpoint is higher than the minimum temperature or humidity ratio setpoint.

-The new functions called `DefineSystemNdResetTempSetPointManager::calculate` and `DefineSystemNdResetHumSetPointManager` will calculate the setpoint based on (1) the inputs provided by the users and (2) the reference node.
-Since the calculation for the setpoint is the same as the SetpointManager:OutdoorAirReset (`DefineOutsideAirSetPointManager::CalcSetPoint`), the function will be moved outside the `DefineOutsideAirSetPointManager` struct and called `CalcSetPointLinInt`.
-Then, this function is called to `DefineOutsideAirSetPointManager::calculate`, `DefineSysNodeResetTempSetPointManager::calculate`, and `DefineSysNodeResetHumSetPointManager::calculate`.
+A new functions called `DefineSysNodeResetSetPointManager::calculate` will calculate the setpoint based on (1) the inputs provided by the users and (2) the reference node.
+Since the calculation for the setpoint is the same as the SetpointManager:OutdoorAirReset (`DefineOutsideAirSetPointManager::CalcSetPoint`), the function used to calculate its value will be moved outside the `DefineOutsideAirSetPointManager` struct and called `CalcSetPointLinInt`.
+Then, this function is called within `DefineOutsideAirSetPointManager::calculate` and  `DefineSysNodeResetSetPointManager::calculate`.

 The calculated setpoint gets applied through `InitSetPointManagers`, `SimSetPointManagers`, and `UpdateSetPointManagers` functions, similar with other SetpointManager objects.